brendondalaba/tldr-bible/src/content/bible/01-genesis.md

 genre: 'Law'
 group: 'Pentateuch'
 ---
-# Genesis
-*The Beginning of Everything*

-> “In the beginning, God…” — **Genesis 1:1**

-Genesis is where everything starts — creation, humanity, sin, and God’s plan to make things right again.
-If you understand Genesis, the rest of the Bible starts to click into place.

----

 ## Overview
 Genesis means *beginnings*.
 It tells how God created the world, how people turned from Him, and how He began His plan to save us.
 It’s the opening chapter of God’s story of redemption — how He restores what was lost.